#NationalJerkyDay is coming up.

 And what’s more Texan than celebrating with beef jerky?
 When it comes to snacks, some of us have a sweet tooth and others would rather have savory.
 Whatever you lean toward when your stomach starts to growl, beef jerky wins taste AND nutrition.

-Research also suggests that eating beef jerky after exercising might aid in recovery and re-hydration.
-The protein and high-sodium it contains can fuel your workout and keep your water balance in check if you’re an endurance athlete.
+The protein and high-sodium it contains can help fuel your workout and keep your water balance in check if you’re an endurance athlete.
 Whether jerky is helping you achieve athletic performance or simply holding you over until the next meal, it sounds like a win-win to us!

 Now that your mouth is watering at the thought of some delicious beef jerky, what if you knew how to prepare it in your own kitchen, AND make enough of it to last in your pantry for months to come?
 Thanks to our friend and Hardcore Carnivore Jess Pryles, we have just the recipe for you.
 Before we get started, here are a few of Jess’ tips when it comes to making your own beef jerky: